Piggyback Plant (Tolmiea menziesii) Indoor Care, Propagation, Problems and Remedies

 Dry and shrivelled leaves

-Maintain the soil moist at all times during the growing season and slightly moist during the cold period and never allow the soil ball to dry out completely.
+Dry and shrivelled leaves in Piggyback Plant is caused by underwatering resulting in too little moisture in the soil.
+Maintain the soil moist at all times during the growing season and slightly moist in the cold period.
+Never allow the soil ball to dry out completely.
+Learn more on how to water indoor plants.

 Brown leaf spots